soketi/echo-server/docs/STATISTICS.md

 Get the current stats (the latest ones). **This might not be available on all drivers!**

-# Local & Redis Time Series
+# Local Driver

-When retrieving the stats using `local` or `redis-ts` drivers, they are formatted like this:
+When retrieving the stats using `local` driver, they are formatted like this:

 ```json
 {